esmerek/terrific-zebra-dadb5/content/pages/blog/agile-project-infusion.md

 ---
 #### What does it mean to establish an agile mindset?

 In a VUCA world like we are experiencing these days, agile methodologies are more important than ever.
-VUCA means volatility, uncertainty, complexity, ambiguity.
+The term VUCA stands for volatility, uncertainty, complexity, ambiguity and describes the increasingly challenging handling of constantly changing conditions for an organization.
+In the context of digital transitions, it is essential to be prepared with appropriate tools.

 #### How do we find strategies to survive in the VUCA world?